 Additional Restrictions on Rentals of the Lower Level Carriage Court

-You must be a Bexley Resident to book the lower level carriage court for a private event.

 Events in which alcohol is permitted and the number of guests exceeds the current Main Level maximum occupancy of 128 people requires a parking plan which may include valet parking at the cost of the renter.

-Private rentals of the Lower Level Carriage Court in which alcohol is permitted will be limited to 2 events per month.

 The annual event limitation does not include:

-● community events/city sponsored events such as, but not limited to, the BCF Annual Event, Mayor and Solicitors Dinner, DARN Shop Hop, etc.
+● Community events/city sponsored events such as, but not limited to, the BCF Annual Event, Mayor and Solicitors Dinner, DARN Shop Hop, etc.

 Designated Areas for Events within Jeffrey Park

-The Recreation Board may permit up to two events per year within the Jeffrey Park grounds, which are open to the public and free of charge for general admission, during which the serving of alcohol is permitted.
+The Recreation Board may permit up to two events per year within the Jeffrey Park grounds which are open to the public and free of charge for general admission during which the serving of alcohol is permitted.

 Approved Caterers

-A list of approved preferred caters will be created for events.
+A list of approved preferred caterers will be created for events.

 Preferred caters will be required to obtain and maintain personal injury and/or